projectsveltos/sveltos/docs/use_cases/gitops_integration/argocd_use_case_gitops.md

 ## Sveltos and ArgoCD

 ArgoCD is a widely adopted tool for continuous deployments, an open-source tool with hundreds of stars, adopters, and a huge community supporting it.
 ArgoCD is a popular tool for GitOps, especially for continuous deployments.
-However, it doesn't have native support for features like events and pipelines.
-They come through separate plugins such as Argo Events and Argo Workflows/Rollouts, which means extra components need to be installed and managed on top of the core setup.
+However, it does not have native support for features like events and pipelines.
+They come through separate plugins such as [Argo Events](https://argoproj.github.io/argo-events/) and [Argo Workflows/Rollouts](https://argoproj.github.io/workflows/), which means extra components need to be installed and managed on top of the core setup.

 This is where Sveltos comes in.
-Instead of stitching together plugins, we pair ArgoCD with Sveltos and get advanced templating, an Event Framework, and native Cluster API integration out of the box.
+Instead of stitching together plugins, we pair ArgoCD with Sveltos and get advanced [templating](../../template/intro_template.md), an [Event Framework](../../events/addon_event_deployment.md), and native Cluster API integration out of the box.
 Sveltos does not replace ArgoCD; it extends it.
 ArgoCD stays focused on syncing the source of truth to the management cluster, while Sveltos takes over a label-driven orchestration of add-ons and applications across Kubernetes fleets.
 The outcome is way simpler to scale complex, multi-cluster workloads without adding more tools to the existing stack.

 ## Common Use-Cases